Qiskit/qiskit.org/content/events/asia.md

 Publishing others' private information, such as a physical or electronic address, without explicit permission.
 Destruction or vandalism of personal property or event site or materials.
 Other conduct which could reasonably be considered inappropriate in a professional setting.
 Harassment will not be tolerated in any form.
-Participants in the IBM Q Community should conduct themselves with respect and courtesy.
+Participants in the IBM Quantum Community should conduct themselves with respect and courtesy.

 ### Pre-Event Concerns